EMBRYOPSIDA Pirani & Prado

 Economic Importance.
 See Terral et al. (2010) for the early history of the domestication of the grape.
 Wild species of Vitis are dioecious, cultivated plants have perfect flowers (Carmona et al. 2008).

 Chemistry, Morphology, etc. In temperate Vitaceae there is pronounced vessel dimorphism while in tropical members of the family there is often distinctive cambial structure and hence secondary thickening patterns.
-The raphides of Vitis are bipartite, square in transverse section and like an arrow-head in longitudinal section (Horner & Wagner 1995).
+The raphides of Vitaceae are twinned, square in transverse section, and like an arrow in longitudinal section (Cody & Horner 1983; Horner & Wagner 1995).
 Food bodies, often called pearl glands, are common on the surface of the plant.
 They are multicellular, with a multiseriate stalk, sometimes with a stoma on the swollen head, and the central parenchymatic cells accumulate oils and sugars (Pavia et al. 2009).

 Prophylls are sometimes shown as being adaxial, or both lateral and adaxial within a single bud (Gerrath & Posluszny 2007).